Best Linux Certifications for 2015

 Ultimately, Brian Kernighan (another then-unsung luminary also working at Bell Labs at the time) jokingly referred to Thompson's toy OS as UNICS to contrast its minimal simplicity against the massive complexity of MULTICS.
 Soon after, it became known as UNIX, and it would set the standard for minicomputer (and even microcomputer) operating systems throughout the 1970s and 1980s, until the PC revolution drove different OS designs beneath the UNIX architecture and design philosophy.

-But even by the 1990s, when Torvalds got started on Linux, there were plenty of more serious computing needs for multi-tasking, parallel processing, high-volume computing, and so forth, that microcomputer OSes simply couldn't handle.
+But even by the 1990s, when Torvalds got started on Linux, there were plenty of more serious computing needs for multi-tasking, parallel processing, high-volume computing and so forth, that microcomputer OSes simply couldn't handle.
 At the same time, it still remained too expensive to invest in the hardware and software required to do industrial scale computing.
 Richard Stallman's efforts with Hurd (a GPL licensed patchwork OS that fell shy of completion) failed to reach critical mass, so nobody ever used that platform much, either.

 From the 1970s to the 1990s, AT&T tied up many of the major computer makers of the day in litigation based on patents taken out on UNIX, as it moved into System V releases and beyond.
 Though the famous Berkeley Software Distribution (aka BSD) did much to open up UNIX and make its inner workings visible, intelligible, and infinitely customizable, those same lawsuits ultimately strangled development and adoption of BSD before the end of the twentieth century.

 In short, Torvalds had lots of good reason to assemble and promulgate a free and open operating system, and every reason to expect that creditable and usable work in this arena would be rewarded by large-scale participation from other developers, and broad adoption from legions of computer users eager to run a powerful, multi-tasking operating system.
-And of course, Torvalds understood very well that the implementation had to be new, so that there could be no grounds for AT&T to come at him with all its legal artillery blazing away.
-Wikipedia attributes an interesting decision to Torvalds: "...if either the GNU or 386BSD kernels were available at the time, he likely would not have written his own.
+And of course, Torvalds understood very well that the implementation had to be new, so that there could be no grounds for AT&T to come at him with its legal artillery blazing away.
+Wikipedia attributes this crucial move to Torvalds: "...if either the GNU or 386BSD kernels were available at the time, he likely would not have written his own.
 But they weren't, so he did write his own kernel, and called it Linux."

 It should come as no surprise that the best of the Linux certifications vie for considerable mindshare among IT professionals, and present an interesting mix of distribution (or brand) agnostic credentials alongside some pretty formidable vendor-specific credentials as well.
 Nor should anyone be surprised that there are multiple well-elaborated certification ladders available to those interested in devoting long-term time and effort into learning, using, and mastering the Linux operating system environment and all the many bells and whistles it so cheerfully supports.